Estimated reading time: 14 minutes

 Apartments often provide the best views of the beaches and sweeping ocean landscapes and cost significantly less to maintain.

-You’ll find modern developments, historic villas, city centre townhouses and empty plots of land all available for sale throughout Greece.
+You’ll find modern developments, historic villas, city centre townhouses and empty plots of land available throughout Greece.

 To get some ideas, you can search through several online property sale sites to see what’s available in your preferred area – try: